OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 11. Once they've both run to completion you may exit **Nemesis**.

 12. You have now finished updating an animation set to work with this list.
 Congratulations!
-Now get out there and start playing; that is unless you need to update the LODs and Grass Cache.
-In that case please continue to the next section.

 # Playing the List
 >[!WARNING]